panchr/wire/README.md

-PySQLite
+Wire
 ========

-Python Wrapper for the standard sqlite3 API
+Python Wrapper for the standard Database APIs

-PySQLite serves to simplify the process of creating and maintaining local databases.
+Wire serves to simplify the process of creating and maintaining local (or remote) databases.

 It utilizes the built-in sqlite3 package, and does not require any external files.
 Because of this, it is extremely lightweight.

+Coming Soon: Configure *wire* to be used with other Database Engines (such as MySQL, or PostgreSQL)

 Examples
 ------------